WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Central table holds a chopping board and a little tupperware where the bloody gems have been collected.

 ## Apartment
-- Owner hiding upstairs, not going to fight you unless you make a problem of it. **WILL SILENT ALARM FREEZER GUYS TO COME**
+- Owner hiding upstairs, not going to fight you unless you make a problem of it.
+Called Won **WILL SILENT ALARM FREEZER GUYS TO COME**
 - Painting on the wall with jewels in the eyes
 - Push them in and under his bed pops open, Uncut Gem is in there